woocommerce/woocommerce/readme.txt

 * woocommerce_nocache function for cart/checkout/myaccount pages which need to be dynamic
 * Coupon code case fix
 * Removed automatic -free on shipping methods
+* Option to redirect to the product page after searching if one result found (kudos to pixeltrix)
 * Other minor fixes

 = 1.4.1 - 01/02/2012 =